NEW Program FAQs - Kenneth Rainin Foundation

 • Include any necessary user/password information and cueing instructions

-How many awards will be made in 2024?
+How many awards are made each year?

 What are my chances of getting an award?

 In a typical year we receive around 100-120 applications and have historically funded around 25% of them.
+In 2024, we received nearly 100 applications and funded around 40% of applicants.

 If my project receives a grant, how much support can I expect?